 - Forgive the Government for their failings

-- Forive the cat for peeing on your bed
+- Forgive the cat for peeing on your bed

 There’s no end to forgiveness and after you get the really traumatic events out of the way, it’s fun and so freeing!

 I know this simple forgiveness exercise can transform your life.
-If you do nothing else, go away and try this exercise before you feel sceptical (I forgive you for your scepticism, etc).
+If you do nothing else, go away and try this exercise before you feel skeptical (I forgive you for your skepticism, etc).
 I assure you, it will work for you – you aren’t some freaky exception.

 After you’re done, come back and tell me in the comments what has opened up for you.